cscareerhub/megabot/README.md

 misc/<yourmiscchange>
 ```

-4. Once you've made change, create a pull request to the CSCH megabot repo's `development` branch with the type of change, which should correspond to the first part of your branch name, in the PR title.
+4. Once you've made change, create a pull request to the CSCH megabot repo's `master` branch with the type of change, which should correspond to the first part of your branch name, in the PR title.

 ```
 branch name: docs/change